 The first University bellman was John Rothwell Slater, chairman of the English department, who served as bellman from 1930 to 1940.
 Alumnus and honorary trustee Robert Metzdorf took over from 1940 to 1949 while serving on the staffs of Rush Rhees Library and the English department.

-Students served as bellmen from 1949 to 1953, when the Bellman Society was founded to provide undergraduate students to play the chime.
-From 1930 to 1973 while the chime was in service, 98 individuals performed as bellmen.
+Students served as bellmen from 1949 to 1953, when the Bellman Society was founded to provide undergraduate students opportunities to play the chime.
+From 1930 to 1973, while the chime was in service, 98 individuals performed as bellmen.

 The first person to play the new carillon was Dutch carillonist Arie Abbenes, who performed at the dedication concert in 1973 and stayed on campus for several weeks to help train new carillonists.
 The carillon is played quite differently from the former chime.
 To avoid having practice sessions and lessons heard across River Campus, a practice keyboard is available in Spurrier Hall.

-Former UR carillonists include Daniel Harrison and Tiffany Ng.
-Currently, Webster NY resident Doris Aman and her students continue the tradition by playing the carillon frequently throughout the year and especially to mark major University events.
-Special event, weddings and memorial performance requests are welcomed.
+Former University of Rochester carillonists include Daniel Harrison and Tiffany Ng.
+Currently, Webster, New York, resident Doris Aman and her students continue the tradition by playing the carillon frequently throughout the year, especially to mark major University events.
+We welcome performance requests for special events, weddings, and memorials.